BrowserStackCE/browserstack-examples-robot/README.md

 ### Run a tests on BrowserStack which need Local Environment access

-  The only change you need to do here, is to add the respective options in the `bstack-config.json` file.
+  The only change you need to do here, is to add the respective options in the `bstack-config.yaml` file.
   The webdriver framework handles the starting and termination of BrowserStack Local Instance.

+  Here you just need to change the CONFIG_FILE_PATH environment variable to use [bstack-local-config.yaml](resources/conf/caps/bstack-local-config.yaml) file.

 ## Generating Allure Reports